 “I think we all have doubts at times, at various levels,” said Surratt.
 “One of the things I have learned to do is doubt my doubts.
-A lot of times when you have a thought, it may be a doubting thought, a negative thought, if you continue to think it or affirm it, it becomes a part of history, this must be truth.
+A lot of times when you have a thought, it may be a doubting thought, a negative thought, if you continue to think it or affirm it, it becomes a part of history.
+This must be truth.
 So I challenge myself to doubt the doubts, doubt the negative thoughts.”

 When Surratt steps outside his faith he also understands the affect the letters’ could have on the un-churched, those without faith – and some believers, too.
 The letters could psych someone right out of their faith.

 “It can rattle your faith,” he said.
-“There are some people who have their faith in people like Mother Theresa or a leader in faith and when they hear a leader [have doubts], they say that’s terrible.
+“There are some people who have their faith in people like Mother Theresa or a leader in faith and when they hear a leader [have doubts] they say, ‘that’s terrible.’
 No, that’s human.
-For me personally, it takes less faith for me to believe there is a God and who He is, than it does for me not to believe.”
+For me, personally, it takes less faith for me to believe there is a God and who He is, than it does for me not to believe.”

 Surratt, 51, was raised in a Christian home and he solidified his faith on the spiritual writings of Josh McDowell and C.S.
 Lewis.
-But early on he built his faith on “the one event in history that for me was the solidifying fact that there was a God.”
+But early on he built his faith on “the one event in history that was the solidifying fact that there was a God.”

 That event: The Resurrection, the very heart of Christianity.

-“Jesus rose from the dead, and if He did, then He’s God,” says Surratt.
+“Jesus rose from the dead, and if He did, then He’s God,” he said.
 “Eleven of the 12 guys that were with him, all but one of them died martyrs deaths.
 Very few people are willing to die for the truth.
 That’s the basis of my faith, so when I begin to doubt, I doubt my doubts and go back and re-examine my basis for my faith.”